-This process confirms for me how well my husband and I already eat—leafy greens, little to no bread, increased fish intake for me, no refined sugar, flour, dairy or cheese.
-The issue is that my husband is vegetarian, so healthy grains, quinoa, nuts, brown rice and plenty of steamed veggies will be on the menu for the next 11 days.
+This process confirms for me how well I already eat—leafy greens, little to no bread, increased fish intake for me, no refined sugar, flour, dairy or cheese.
+Healthy grains, quinoa, nuts, brown rice and plenty of steamed veggies will be on the menu for the next 11 days.

 I gobble down my next round of bitter pills and alcohol-y tincture just as we are about to eat dinner.
 Resounding gurgles from my stomach herald the rest of the evening.
-I have been diligent with my intake of water – non-distilled as per the recommendation but plain Toronto Tap water.
+I have been diligent with my intake of water – non-distilled as per the recommendation but plain St. Marys tap water.

 Right now, it’s still so far so good.